 Startups are not just newly founded companies but are companies that are motivated to redefine the industry.

-Some startups want to redefine the industry, as well as make an impact on society with their services.
 Driven by the vision to serve society, today’s startup story is about a Social Impact Startup, known as Arth.

 Startup Story: Arth | Helping Micro-Entrepreneurs